 The Stamford Emergency Medical Services, Inc. (SEMS) was formed on May 18, 1992 in response to this study, combining the services of the SEMSF and SAC into SEMS.
 Then on June 1, 1992, SEMS took over operations of the other ambulances in the city.
 All vehicles and other assets of the old services were contributed to the new organization.

 On May 18, 2017, SEMS marked 25 years as a private, nonprofit ambulance service.
-Today, SEMS provides paramedic-level care for 911 medical emergencies and non-emergency transport services to more than 143,000 people in the 75 square miles of the city of Stamford and the town of Darien.
-SEMS services over 14,000 calls each year, and is Connecticut’s only accredited EMS agency.
+Today, SEMS provides paramedic-level care for 911 medical emergencies to more than 150,000 people in the 75 square miles of the city of Stamford and the town of Darien.
+SEMS responds to over 15,000 calls each year, and is Connecticut’s only CAAS accredited EMS agency.